Construction Industry Embraces Lean Construction

 Role of Tension Fabric Structures in Lean Construction Projects

 Tension fabric structures provide a broad range of advantages when used at a construction project site.
-Used as a temporary construction site shelter, a tension fabric building can protect the worksite, allowing work to stay on track and on schedule no matter the weather, helping the builder meet lean construction workplace productivity goals, and protecting materials tools and equipment to reduce loss and waste.
+Used as a temporary construction site shelter, a tension fabric building can protect the worksite, allowing work to stay on schedule no matter the weather, helping the builder meet lean construction workplace productivity goals, and protecting materials, tools, and equipment to reduce loss and waste.

-These high ceiling, clear span structures can cover structures under construction, or be used to house a range of construction operations, from warehousing to administrative.
-For more effective and efficient use of labor and to help keep the project safe from the elements and on schedule, these sturdy temporary fabric structures can be used to protect the worksite and work crews from wind, rain, snow or excessive heat.
-They can be put to use as production space to assemble and finish building components in a factory-type setting right on the jobsite.
-The indoor space can be used to organize space for rework, inspection and many other quality control procedures.
-These structures provide protected space to store materials, tools and equipment.
+These high ceiling, clear span structures can cover structures under construction, or be used to house a range of construction operations, from warehousing to administration.
+For more efficient use of labor and to help keep the project safe from the elements, these sturdy temporary fabric structures can be used to protect the worksite and work crews from wind, rain, snow or excessive heat.
+They can be put to use as production space to assemble and finish building components in a factory-type setting right on the job site.
+The indoor space can be used to organize space for rework, inspection, and many other quality control procedures.
+These can also provide protected space to store materials, tools and equipment.

 The tension fabric structure’s spacious interior provides lighting to facilitate round the clock work or extended workdays.
-The building can serve as an onsite headquarters for construction project management, materials shelter and warehouse, equipment repair facility and even provide a worker break area to keep crews at their best.
-Installation takes a few days, and when the project is done, or moves to a new location, the structure is easily removed or relocated at the site.
+The building can serve as an onsite headquarters for construction project management, materials shelter and warehouse, equipment repair facility, or even a break area to keep crews at their best.
+Installation takes a few days, and when the project is done or moves to a new location, the structure is easily removed or relocated at the site.

-Tension fabric structures have a number of features that reflect lean construction principles:
+Tension fabric structures have a wide range of features that reflect lean construction principles:

-- Modular, lightweight and simple, flexible-use design that adapts easily for many uses
+- Modular, lightweight, and flexible design that adapts easily for many uses

 - PVC fabric cover is UV and heat reflective to keep energy costs down